pkoppstein/jm/README.md

 ## jm and jm.py similarities and differences
-The two scripts are quite similar in terms of capabilties and typical usage, but there are important differences, notably in the way paths to subdocuments are specified: jm uses JSONPATH, whereas jm.py has a less comprehensive notation.
+The two scripts are quite similar in terms of capabilties and typical usage, but there are important differences, notably in the way paths to subdocuments are specified: jm uses JSON Pointer (RFC 6901), whereas jm.py has a less comprehensive notation.
 As already illustrated, however, typically no path need be specified at all.